ColeDeanShepherd/Presto/README.md

 A programming language.

 ## Ideas
+* Macros for control flow (ex: do something, if error then return).
+    * Can be done with monads (clunky).
+* Discriminated unions
+    * Source generators?
+* Concurrency with green threads - solve function coloring problem.
 * Less verbose mutable class definition syntax.
+    * C# actually already has this - mutable records.
-* Functions outside of classes
+* Functions outside of classes.
-* Macros for control flow (ex: do something, if error then return)
-* Concurrency with green threads
+    * can be done with "using static CLASS_NAME;"